vocdoni/vocdoni-node/statedb/README.md

 The `TreeTx` and all `TreeUpdate`s derived from it are not thread-safe.

-You can get a read-only view of a commited version of the StateDB via the `TreeView` types.
-Passing `nil` to `StateDB.TreeView` will return the last commited version.
+You can get a read-only view of a committed version of the StateDB via the `TreeView` types.
+Passing `nil` to `StateDB.TreeView` will return the last committed version.

 ```go
 mainTree, err := sdb.TreeView(nil)